-Going vegan helped me to lose over six stone of fat, get fitter and stronger than I have ever been in my life.
+Going vegan helped me to lose over six stone of fat and get fitter and stronger than I have ever been in my life.

 I’m so full of energy now!
 It’s led me on a life-changing path, from someone sitting on the sofa getting fatter and sicker, to a person that’s now training to become a Personal Trainer so he can help other people and will be entering his first Strongman competition later on in the year.

-I was diagnosed with psoriatic arthritis (an inflammatory, immune driven condition) in 2013.
+I was diagnosed with psoriatic arthritis (an inflammatory, immune-driven condition) in 2013.
 I went from someone healthy and fit to being fatigued continually and not being able to hold a pen properly – it hurt too much.
-I had 2 months sick from work.
+I had tw months sick from work.

 The worst though was the fatigue – from the condition and from all the drugs and painkillers.
 I survived like this for two years, but kept reading to find out what I could do.
 I was on five different drugs including an injection one which dampened my immune system to the condition but I caught continual colds and had cold sores all of the time.

-I had been vegetarian for the animals for some time but after research, realised that that dairy was almost certainly contributing directly to my inflammatory arthritis.
-At this point I decided to become vegan as a natural progression as much as for my health.
+I had been vegetarian for the animals for some time but after research, realised that dairy was almost certainly contributing directly to my inflammatory arthritis.
+At this point, I decided to become vegan as a natural progression as much as for my health.

 I was 21 years of age when I went vegan.
-I had been supporting various animal charities and campaign groups since 16 years of age and the more I learnt the more I realised being vegetarian wasn’t enough, I needed to do it properly I needed to go vegan.
-It was potentially a difficult time, Easter was coming up, and at that time dairy free Easter eggs didn’t exist!
-But I gently asked family to buy me carob bars from the health food shop so I didn’t feel I was missing out.
+I had been supporting various animal charities and campaign groups since 16 years of age and the more I learned the more I realised being vegetarian wasn’t enough, I needed to do it properly I needed to go vegan.
+It was potentially a difficult time, Easter was coming up, and at that time dairy-free Easter eggs didn’t exist!
+But I gently asked my family to buy me carob bars from the health food shop so I didn’t feel I was missing out.